UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_25.md

 Let’s try it on our manufacturer `groupby` object named `mfr_group`.

-This gives a value for each group and for each statistic we specified.
+This gives us a value for each group and for each statistic we specified.

 For example: